svanderburg/node2nix/README.md

 By default, `node2nix` bypasses the cache by augmenting package configuration files with these mandatory meta data fields.

-If an older NPM version is used (any version before 5.x), this meta information is not required.
+If older versions of NPM are used (any version before 5.x), this meta information is not required.
 Bypassing the cache can be disabled by providing the `--no-bypass-cache` parameter.

 Troubleshooting
 ===============